bredelings/BayesianEstimatorSelfing/README.md

 if there is already a directory called *file*-1/, and then moves on to *file*-2/, etc. until it find an unused directory name.

-You can specify a different name to use instead of the model file name by using the **--name--** option.
+You can specify a different name to use instead of the model file name by using the **--name** option.

 ### Output files